Accounting for Software

 Learning Objectives

-- Recall the impact of GASB 100 and 101 on financial reporting for governments
+- Recall the impact of recent GASB pronouncements on governmental financial reporting.

 Level